-What is a fire alarm inspection?
+What is a Fire Alarm Inspection?

-Why do I need to have a fire alarm inspection?
+Why do I Need to Have a Fire Alarm Inspection?

 An annual fire security inspection can make sure the alarm system is in proper working order.
 The best time to see if there is an issue with the system is when the inspection is being completed.
-Also, the National Fire Protection Association requires that a third party fire inspector conduct a test of the system at least once annually.
+Also, the National Fire Protection Association requires that a third-party fire inspector conduct a test of the system at least once annually.
 Depending on your specific building code and occupancy type, you may have to be tested multiple times per year.

 The cost of a fire alarm inspection can vary depending on how large or small the fire safety system is.
-The typical cost for an inspection is based on the number of devices that are on the system, with most companies averaging five minutes per device.
+The typical price for an inspection is based on the number of devices on the system, with most companies averaging five minutes per device.
 At minimum, you should expect an expense of around $200/year to have a licensed technician/firm visit your facility and test the system.
 This is a requirement for every business.
 Most firms will first send someone to look at the system, get a count of the devices on the system, and then give you a quote.
 If you find that your estimated cost is in excess of $200, you may want to get a quote from another licensed firm.

-Additional Information about testing.
+Additional Information About Testing

 Remember that the inspection cost most likely does not include any repairs or batteries for your system.
 Typically, batteries are replaced once every three years.
 If your firm is replacing them more often, be sure to question why.
 We know it's a hassle and costs money to have these systems inspected.
-Please understand that if you have a fire and your system has not been tested or someone is injured, the liability will fall on you.
+Please understand that if you have a fire and your system has not been tested, or someone is injured, the liability will fall on you.
 Don't be one of those building owners that thinks it won't happen to them.